Heading to Vegas? We share the best free things to do in Las Vegas including free shows in vegas and free entertainment in Las Vegas.

 Fabulous Las Vegas Sign

-The Circus Circus hotel offers free circus performances every half hour from 11am.
-Head to the upstairs level of Midway and enjoy the 40 minute performance.
+The Circus Circus hotel offers free circus performances every half hour from 11 am.
+Head to the upstairs level of Midway and enjoy the 40-minute performance.
+This is one of many free things to do in Las Vegas with kids and the mini-theme park inside Circus Circus makes for a great day out too.

 ARIA Fine Art Collection